Ridin' Pretty

 Ridin' Pretty is a 1925 American silent Western film directed by Arthur Rosson and starring William Desmond, Ann Forrest, and Stanhope Wheatcroft.

 Plot

 As described in a review in a film magazine, Arizona cowboy Sky Parker (Desmond) goes to San Francisco to claim an inheritance left him by his uncle.
 He takes five cowboys with him.
 The "boys" have a hectic time, among the adventures include a ride through the city on borrowed truck horses from a brewery, a stunt for which they are arrested.
 A cousin of Sky persuades Maize, a young woman, to assist him in getting the inheritance away from Sky, but she relents and runs away.
 Sky rides a motorcycle to catch and board her train, winds her consent to marriage, and throws out his cousin.

 Cast

+Censorship

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the elimination of a girl dancing in reel 2, "where wriggling is so noticeable," and removal of scene in reel 5 where women have fallen asleep on man's shoulders.

 Preservation

 A print of Ridin' Pretty is in the collection of EYE Film Institute Netherlands.